New research shows nearly 17.8m workers have outdated skills

-City & Guilds are calling upon government and policy makers to “urgently review adult education and create a system that encourages lifelong learning, retraining and reskilling.
+City & Guilds are calling on government and policy-makers to “urgently review adult education and create a system that encourages lifelong learning, retraining and reskilling.
 They need to provide better careers guidance and advice to people at all stages of their career.”